bright-dev/bright/doc/source/index.rst

 ==================================
 Welcome to Bright's documentation!
 ==================================
 Bright is a nuclear fuel cycle code.
-Bright is a pure C++ library that models many canonical components such as reactors, storage facilities, and more.
+Bright is a C++ library that models many canonical components such as reactors, storage facilities, and more.
 These components are then linked to one another using the Material object from PyNE.